sindresorhus/got/documentation/async-stack-traces.md

 **Want to skip the article?
 See the [Conclusion](#conclusion) where we discuss a mediocre solution.**

 We live in a world full of bugs.
-Logics are getting more and more complicated, which makes debugging harder and harder.
-The more time we spend to fix a bug, the easier is to go nuts.
-Had an error with no idea where it came from?
-Yeah, it's not easy to track this down.
+Software is getting more and more complicated, which makes debugging increasingly more difficult.
+Ever had an error with no idea where it came from?
+Yeah, it's often not easy to track this down.

-The `error.stack` property may look incomplete due to the execution in an async function that is triggered by a timer.
+You might have noticed that the `.stack` of an error sometimes look incomplete.
+This is often due to the execution of an async function that is triggered by a timer.
 Following the example:

 ```js
 await new Promise((resolve, reject) => {